LTUC/amman-dotnet-401d2/Curriculum/Class02/LAB.md

 ## Rubric
-- 7pts: Program meets all requirements described in Lab directions
+- 7pts: Program meets all requirements described in Lab directions.

 	Points  | Reasoning |
 	 ------------ | :-----------: |
 	7       | Program runs as expected, no exceptions during execution |
-	5       | Program meets all of the  functionality requirements described above // Program runs/compiles, Program contains logic/process errors|
+	5       | Program meets all of the  functionality requirements described above (including tests) // Program runs/compiles, Program contains logic/process errors|
-	4       | Program meets most of the functionality requirements descibed above // Program runs/compiles, but throws exceptions during execution |
+	4       | Program meets most of the functionality requirements descibed above (including tests)  // Program runs/compiles, but throws exceptions during execution |
 	3       | Program missing most of the functionality requirements descibed above // Program runs/compiles |
-	2       | Missing tests // tests are not passing // not enough valid tests |
 	2       | Missing Readme Document // Readme Document does not meet standards |
 	0       | Program does not compile/run.
 Build Errors // Required naming conventions not met |
 	0       | No Submission |

 - 3pts: Code meets industry standards
-	- These points are only awardable if you score at minimum a 4/7 on above criteria
+	- These points are only awardable if you score at minimum a 5/7 on above criteria

 	Points  | Reasoning |
 	 ------------ | :-----------: |